 Harold M. Schulweiss Endowment Fund – established by Sisterhood Agudas Achim to support CAA youth organizations such as Kadima & USY.

-Jed Sack Memorial Fund – established in memory of the son of Rabbi Mark Sack and Margo Sack to be used for scholarships on an as needed basis for children to attend a Conservative or non-denominational Jewish Day School.
+Jed Sack Memorial Fund – established in memory of the son of Rabbi Mark Sack and Margo Sack to be used for scholarships on a merit or need basis for children of CAA families to attend a Conservative or non-denominational Jewish Day School.

 Lillianne Grace Finch-Walton Endowment – established in memory of Lillianne Grace Finch-Walton to help CAA members or their immediate families with disabilities that substantially impair or restrict one or more major life activities, including caring for one’s self, performing manual tasks, seeing, hearing, speaking, breathing, learning, and walking.

-Rose & Morris Bernstein Family Endowment – provides health-related or education assistance to needy individuals.
+Rose & Morris Bernstein Family Endowment – provides health-related or education assistance to people in financial need.

 Rubinett-Bagelman History Project Fund – provides grants to the CAA History Project or to support continuing Jewish education.